domgarr/taco-loco/README.md

 # quick-start
-- import as an "Existing Maven Project"
+To run the server and client.

 - mvn spring-boot:run

 or

 - mvn package
-- cd target
+- cd taco-loco/target
 - java -jar *.jar

+Navigate to localhost:8080/ to utilize a UI that allows for use of the following APIs shown below.

-# api
+# APIs

 ## /menu
   Is a GET request returning Tacoloco's menu.